spacetelescope/notebooks/CONTRIBUTING.md

 5. Develop your notebook by adding and committing it (`git add path/to/my/notebook/notebook.ipynb`,  `git commit -m 'Added some feature'`), as many times as necessary to capture your development history.
 Note that you should *never* commit a notebook with executed cells or commit large data files (see the guide).
 Always "Clear Ouputs" on cells before adding/committing.
 6. Add a ``requirements.txt`` file next to your notebook.
 Each line should be a separate package following `pip` [requirements file conventions](https://pip.pypa.io/en/stable/reference/pip_install/#requirement-specifiers), listing all the required packages for your notebook, including a "known good version" (e.g., if you wrote the notebook on numpy v1.14.0, the line should be ``numpy>=1.14.0``).
 7. Push to your github fork's branch (`git push origin my-new-feature`)
 8. Create a new Pull Request from your fork into `spacetelescope` using the GitHub web site.
+Be sure to include a description that's sufficient for someone *not in your team* to understand the context of the notebook (not all reviewers will be from your team.)

 Once you've created a Pull Request, the CI tests will run on your changes.
 These ensure that the notebook actually runs, and enforce some of the important elements of "notebook hygine" referenced in the style guide (e.g., not committing notebooks that have been executed).